-- 1.3 The Audit Plan should ensure that resources are targeted at the areas of the Council's work where it can provide most benefit by providing assurance over key risks and controls. - 1.4 The Standards state that the Internal Audit Annual Plan must be discussed with senior management which in the Internal Audit Charter is defined as the Corporate Management Team before being reported to the Governance and Audit Committee for approval. - 1.5 The draft version of the annual plan for 2023/24 was reported to the Corporate Management Team on the 22nd February for consultation. - 1.6 This report provides a briefing on the methodology used to prepare the Annual Plan in advance of the draft Plan for 2023/24 being reported to the Committee. - 1.7 As reported in the Internal Audit Quarterly Monitoring reports that have been presented to the Audit Committee throughout 2022/23, the team has seen unusually high levels of sickness absence as well as a period where there were two vacant posts in the team.
-This has had an impact on the team's ability to deliver some of the audits originally included in the audit plan for 2022/23.
-As a result, a number of audits that were originally planned to be completed in 2022/23 have been carried forward to 2023/24.
+- 1.3 The Audit Plan should ensure that resources are targeted at the areas of the Council's work where it can provide most benefit by providing assurance over key risks and controls. - 1.4 The Standards state that the Internal Audit Annual Plan must be discussed with senior management which in the Internal Audit Charter is defined as the Corporate Management Team before being reported to the Governance and Audit Committee for approval. - 1.5 The draft version of the annual plan for 2024/25 will be reported to the Corporate Management Team for consultation prior to it being presented to the Governance and Audit Committee. - 1.6 This report provides a briefing on the methodology used to prepare the Annual Plan in advance of the draft Plan for 2024/25 being reported to the Committee. - 1.7 As reported in the Internal Audit Quarterly Monitoring reports that have been presented to the Audit Committee throughout 2023/24, the team has seen high levels of sickness absence as well as a period where there have been vacant posts in the team.
+This has had an impact on the team's ability to deliver some of the audits originally included in the audit plan for 2023/24.
+As a result, it is anticipated that a number of audits that were originally planned to be completed in 2023/24 may have to be carried forward to 2024/25.